-Enrolling as a Certified Nursing Assistant will allow you to enter a field that is in higher demand than ever before, and your chances of getting a job and becoming a CNA are more than excellent.
+Enrolling for Certified Nursing Assistant training will allow you to enter a field that is in higher demand than ever before, and your chances of getting a job and becoming a CNA are more than excellent.

 Training requirements vary from state to state.
 So select your state below to find out information on CNA training and schools, as well as free CNA classes available near you.

 A Certified Nursing Assistant (CNA) is considered a paraprofessional.
 What this means is they work closely with Registered Nurses, Licensed Practical Nurses and other health care professionals without requiring a license to practice.
 Although a license is not required to practice as a nursing assistant, if you want to command a higher salary and also position yourself to advance up the health care career ladder, certification is a must.

 CNAs are employed in a variety of environments.
 Demand is generally the highest in hospitals, nursing facilities and in private residencies.
 As the global population continues to age, the need for qualified, well-trained nursing assistants is great, no matter which part of the States or even the world that you’re located in; however, training requirements and regulations vary from State to State.